c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 Around 91% of our respondents reported that earnings haven't gotten back to pre-covid levels.
 To make matters worse, 80% of our respondents reported not seeing their earnings return to pre-covid levels for more than a year now (see graph below).

-{% maincolumn 'assets/img/charts/LastDateFullSalaryDist2.png' '' %}
+{% maincolumn 'assets/img/charts/LastDateFullSalaryDist2.png' 'Note: This charts contains responses from **all** of our respondents.' %}

 It appears the situation is going to get even more difficult with the second wave approaching.

-### How to recover from a pandemic?
+### Dealing with the financial impact

-Our survey provides some useful insight to different financial strategies used by our respondents in dealing with this economic shock.
+Our survey provides some useful insight to different financial strategies used by our respondents in dealing with this economic shock brought forth by the crisis.

-#### SAVINGS REDUCED to NEAR-zero
+#### SAVINGS: REDUCED to NEAR-zero

-The indefinite nature of the pandemic has resulted in a situation where many workers have seen their saving reduced to zero or near-zero levels.
+The indefinite nature of the pandemic has resulted in a situation where many workers (~ 90%) have seen their savings reduced to zero or near-zero levels.
 This is alarming, especially with the second-wave looming around the corner.

 {% maincolumn 'assets/img/charts/SavingsChangeDist.png' '' %}

-#### SELLING ASSETS
+#### SELLING ASSETS: Household items are the first to go

 Around one in every five respondents has had to do away with some of their household assets.
 Thankfully, only a few of our respondents have had to sell professional equipment (7%) or land and property (7%) so far.

 {% maincolumn 'assets/img/charts/SoldStuffMultiples.png' '' %}

-#### BORROWING MONEY
+#### BORROWING MONEY: Friends and family to the rescue

+Our in-person interviews revealed that workers in the tourism sector shy away from borrowing though financial institutions.
+The reason is that they lack property, real-estate, or other assets that can be provided as collateral.
+And indeed, our survey results also seem to corroborate with this idea, with nearly three-quarters (75%) of our srespondents admit to borrowing exclusively from friends and family.

 {% maincolumn 'assets/img/charts/BorrowingSplit.png' '' %}

+The situation is worsened by the fact that at present, nearly all (98%) of our respondents report that they are in some form of debt.
 {% maincolumn 'assets/img/charts/LoanExposure.png' '' %}

+Unfortunately, it appears being in debt is now part of the new normal.

 ### financial challenges in the next six months